RahulMikaelson/Spring-Security/README.md

 - Implements `UserDetailsService` to load user credentials.
 - Uses `InMemoryUserDetailsManager` to store user details.
 - Supports basic authentication with username & password.
+- Passwords are securely stored using BCrypt hashing.
 - All API endpoints require authentication by default.

 ## Implementation Details